GARCH-Conditional Beta

 Overview

-Financial return volatility exhibits well-documented stylized facts: it clusters in time (periods of high volatility tend to follow other high-volatility periods), it is mean-reverting, and it responds asymmetrically to positive and negative shocks.
-The GARCH family of models, introduced by Bollerslev (1986) as a generalization of Engle's (1982) ARCH model, captures these dynamics by modeling the conditional variance as a function of past squared residuals and past conditional variances.
+Financial return volatility often clusters in time, mean-reverts, and reacts asymmetrically to shocks.
+The GARCH family of models captures these dynamics by modeling conditional variance as a function of past shocks and past conditional variances.

-When extended to the bivariate case, GARCH models jointly estimate the time-varying variances of and covariance between asset and market returns.
-The ratio of the conditional covariance to the conditional market variance yields a time-varying beta that adapts continuously to changing market conditions.
-This approach is more statistically efficient than rolling-window beta, as it uses the entire sample to estimate the model parameters while still producing time-varying estimates.
+In a bivariate setup, GARCH models jointly estimate the time-varying variances of and covariance between asset and benchmark returns.
+The ratio of conditional covariance to conditional benchmark variance yields a time-varying beta that adapts to changing market conditions.

 Mathematical Formulation